openstack/manila/doc/source/configuration/shared-file-systems/drivers/vastdata_driver.rst

 .. include:: ../../tables/manila-vastdata.inc

-Vastdata driver configuration example
+VAST Share Driver configuration example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following parameters shows a sample subset of the ``manila.conf`` file,
+The following example shows parameters in the ``manila.conf`` file
-which configures two backends and the relevant ``[DEFAULT]`` options.
-A real
+that are used to configure VAST Share Driver.
-configuration would include additional ``[DEFAULT]`` options and additional
+They include two options under ``[DEFAULT]`` and parameters under ``[vast]``.
+Note that a real ``manila.conf`` file would also include
-sections that are not discussed in this document:
+other parameters that are not specific to VAST Share Driver.

 .. code-block:: ini